joeywire/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  Closure is seen in the name parameter, it only has to be assigned once in the function expression.
+Then it lives on in later iterations of dansRoll()

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name 'Dan' is always the same, the value of newRoll can change each time.

 c.
 What is the lexical scope of `newRoll`?

+'newRoll' belongs/ is scoped within personalDice().

 ### Task 3 - Stretch Goals